jbcodeforce/jbcodeforce.github.io/docs/techno/databricks/index.md

 Data warehouse solutions were developed to address data silos done by using multiple, decentralized operational databases.
 The goal was to provide an architectural model for the flow of data from operational systems to decision support environments.
 Data warehouse has limitations to support big data, unstructured data, and to support ML use cases.
 Most of the time uses proprietary formats.

 Data lake, with Hadoop, was aiming to support big data processing, on parallel servers organized in cluster.
 Shortly after the introduction of Hadoop, **Apache Spark** was introduced.
-Spark was the first unified analytics engine that facilitated large scale data processing, SQL analytics, and ML.
+Spark was the first unified analytics engine that facilitated large scale data processing, SQL analytics, and AI Model Learning.

-Data lakes are difficult to set up, do not support transactions, do not enforce data quality, very difficult to mix append and reads, batch and streaming jobs.
+Data lakes are difficult to set up, do not support transactions, do not enforce data quality, very difficult to mix append and read operations, batch and streaming jobs.
 We can add that modifying existing data is difficult, like a delete operation for GDPR compliance.
 With data lakes, it is difficult to manage large metadata, and data catalogs.
 A lot of data lake projects became data swamp.

 A lakehouse is a new architecture that combines the best elements of data lakes and data warehouses.
 It enables users to do everything from BI, SQL analytics, data science, and ML on a single platform.
 It supports ACID transactions, large metadata, indexing, bloom filters, schema validation, governance to understand how data is used, direct access to source data, scalable.
 Data is saved in open data formats and supports structured and unstructured data.